dorbin/scratch/manage/landing_page_base.md

 the '`~/.hal/default/credentials`' directory on your cloud shell vm.
 The `default` path segment should be changed if you are using a different name for your deployment.

-Same requirement for any Google json key file specified via the `--json-path` argument various commands.
+Same requirement for any Google json key file specified via the `--json-path` argument to various commands.

 ### Push updated config to Spinnaker deployment